WJZHi/WJZHi/README.md

 # Hi!

-## I'm a 12's old programmer and stdent in china,
+## I'm a 12's old programmer and student in china,

 Really *nice* to see you in Github👋